| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Wednesday October 7,

 drydown.
 Harvest should begin in the next 10 days in southern Oklahoma.

+2010 contracts are currently available at a price of $30cwt.
 "We had excellent turnout for the combine clinic that was held in Enid last week with over 75 growers that stopped planting wheat to be able to attend.
 The question and answer session was very productive with growers wanting to know improved practices to enhance current and future production.
 We are planning a field day in the spring to demonstrate all types of planting equipment and proper techniques in order to give valuable information to the growers to assist in profitable farming of all types, not just sesame."
 Earlier, Peeper had indicated that there are twenty to thirty thousand acres of Sesame scattered out across the state.
 He believes that number will grow in 2010- perhaps substantially. | |

-Junior Show Time at the Tulsa State Fair ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ This afternoon
+| Junior Show Time at the Tulsa State Fair ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~This afternoon

 will mark the start of the Junior livestock show at the 2009 Tulsa State